acornjs/acorn-private-class-elements/README.md

 This is a plugin for [Acorn](http://marijnhaverbeke.nl/acorn/) - a tiny, fast JavaScript parser, written completely in JavaScript.

 It provides helpers for implementing support for private class elements.
-The emitted AST follows [an ESTree proposal](https://github.com/estree/estree/pull/180).
+The emitted AST follows the [ESTree experimental Class Features design](https://github.com/estree/estree/blob/master/experimental/class-features.md).

 ## License